Avoid Costly Legal Mistakes When Challenging Total Small Business Set Aside Rules by the Government In Bid Protests.

-GAO Protest Analysis: The decision whether to set aside a procurement may be based on an analysis of factors such as the prior procurement history, the recommendations of appropriate small business specialists, and market surveys that include responses to sources sought announcements.
+The decision whether to reserve a procurement for a small business may be based on an analysis of factors such as the prior procurement history, the recommendations of appropriate small business specialists, and market surveys that include responses to sources sought announcements.

 - If the record shows that the evidence before the contracting officer was adequate to support the reasonableness of the conclusion that small business competition reasonably could be expected.

-Having a GAO protest lawyer can help you to sift through the factual and legal basis required for you to file a protest.
-The contracting officer’s decision not to set aside a particular acquisition must be made based on objective facts, and that while GAO will review such decisions on an abuse of discretion standard (upholding the contracting officer’s “business judgment” absent a showing that it was unreasonable).
+Having a GAO protest lawyer can help you to sift through the factual and legal basis required for you to file a small business protest.
+The contracting officer’s decision not to keep a particular acquisition must be made based on objective facts, and that while GAO will review such decisions on an abuse of discretion standard (upholding the contracting officer’s “business judgment” absent a showing that it was unreasonable).

 - GAO expects that such decisions will be based on more than just the contracting officer’s judgment that there are not, at least, two responsible small business concerns capable of performing the work at a fair market price.

-For help in making a post-award GAO protest that challenges total small business set aside decisions, call our GAO government contract protest lawyers at 1-866-601-5518.
+If you are performing a total small business set aside subcontract with a large business, and need help in making a post-award bid protest that challenges partial or total small business set aside program rules call our government contract protest lawyers at 1-866-601-5518.